myrrlyn/apocrypha.es/priv/archive/1kqzhx.md

 > **fall before the one and one, I call you Dragon as brother and king**,
 > flame-faced, turgid, accounted, crowned in hours, see this as wanted and so to
 > write, set letter, set in time, and I call you Wife, sister and queen, hole
-> and throne, wet, spending, moan'ed before marriage, see this as wanted and so
+> and throne, wet, spending, moan’ed before marriage, see this as wanted and so
 > to wed, led-to-loved, set in never, GO DOWN AE ALTADOON DEN, for trailed it is
 > in slime we make our babes and the walker heeds no mock of dirt, until you,
 > until you, there, I call you there, I call you Proud One, brother-by-death,